Symplectic Frieze Patterns: Cluster algebras

+We go back to the proof of Proposition~\ref{clustsing}(ii).
+We are looking for cluster-singular symplectic 2-friezes of width 2.
+Let us consider a tame symplectic 2-frieze of width 2.

-Case (1): there are two consecutive zeroes on the first row of the frieze.
-The frieze rule will imply that the two rows consist of zeroes.
-This will lead to the array \eqref{nonsing1}, which is known to be not tame.
-So this case does not lead to a singular frieze.
+Case (1): there are two consecutive zeroes on the first (or last) row of the frieze.
+By Lemma~\ref{lemtwo} the array is of the form~\eqref{tamefM}.
+If $(f,M)\not=\big(0,\frac12\big)$ the frieze always contains four adjacent non-zero entries, so that it is cluster-regular according to Lemma~\ref{lemfour}.

-Case (2): the first (or similarly the last) row has a sequence of the form $(x,0,y,0,z,0,t)$ where $xyzt\not=0$ are either black or white entries.
+Case (2): the first (or last) row has a sequence of the form $(x,0,y,0,z,0,t)$ where $xyzt\not=0$ are either black or white entries.
 The frieze rule will imply that the array is of the form

 with $rsuv\not=0$ so that the specified entries in the second row are non zero.
-By glide symmetry, one would have the entry $r$ next to $t$ in the first row so that $(t,zt,r,v)$ forms a non-zero double zig-zag.
+By glide symmetry, one would have the entry $r$ next to $t$ in the first row so that $(t,zt,r,v)$ are non zero entries in two consecutive diagonals.
+So the frieze is cluster-regular according to Lemma \ref{lemfour}.

 Case (3): the first row has two consecutive non zero entries $(x,y)$.
-If $(x,y)$ is on the top of $(0,0)$ then it is absurd according to Case (1).
-If $(x,y)$ is on the top of $(s,t)$ with $st\not=0$ then one has a double zig-zag of non zero entries.
-We can assume that the array is locally of the form
+Let us denote by $(s,t)$ the entries under $(x,y)$.
+If $st\not=0$ then one has two consecutive columns of non-zero entries and we are done by Lemma \ref{lemfour}.
+By the frieze rule one has $(s,t)\not=(0,0)$.
+We can now assume that the array is locally of the form

 with $t\not=0$.
-If $u\not=0$ then $(x,t,y,u)$ forms a non-zero double zig-zag.
-If $u=0$ then $v\not=0$ (otherwise it goes back to Case (1)) and then $z=tv\not=0$.
-By induction we show that the next entries on the first row are non zero and the one of the second row alternate zero and non-zero, so that it goes back to Case (2).
+If $u\not=0$ then $(x,t,y,u)$ are non zero entries in two consecutive diagonals and we are done by Lemma \ref{lemfour}.
+If $u=0$ then $v\not=0$ (otherwise it goes back to Case (1)) and therefore $z=tv\not=0$.
+By induction we show that the next entries on the first row are non zero and the one of the second row alternate zero and non-zero, so that it goes back to Case (2). \end{proof}